Luc Poirier: Early career (1982-1986)

-Catch Wrestling Association (1986-1997)
+Catch Wrestling Association and International promotions (1986-1997)

 Poirier left Montreal and went on to wrestle in France for French promoter Roger DeLaporte.
 His first wrestling match on European continent was at the very famous "Elysee Montmartre" in Paris as "Sergeant O'Connors".
 Later on in France as "Rocky Montana", and in Germany, Austria and Japan as "Rambo", he achieved his greatest success under the later ring name in the Catch Wrestling Association.
 Rambo debuted with the CWA in Hanover, Germany in September 1986 and subsequently joined the International Catch Cup tournament in Bremen, Germany in December 1986, by losing the final to Billy Samson.
 Poirier's initial success in CWA came when he became the runner-up in the 1987 Catch Cup against Bull Power.
 He rebounded from the loss by defeating Giant Haystacks to win the 1988 Catch Cup in the following year.
 He fell to Haystacks in the following year's Catch Cup in the summer, but won the winter tournament by defeating Cannonball Grizzly.
 After years on the undercard, Poirier was finally pushed to succeed Otto Wanz as the promotion's next superstar after Wanz resigned as the World Heavyweight Champion in 1990 and began receiving success as a main eventer.
 He defeated former champion Otto Wanz to score an upset win on August 4 to raise his stock.

 Poirier became the promotion's top fan favorite and began feuding with Wanz's rival and the promotion's top villain Bull Power.
 On December 12, 1990, Rambo got his first match for the CWA World Heavyweight Championship, where he competed against Bull Power for the vacant title, which he lost.
 On July 6, 1991, Rambo defeated Bull Power for his first World Heavyweight Championship in Graz, Austria.
 Upon his ascent as champion, Poirier made his first successful title defense against Bull Power on August 18 and then defeated Bruiser Mastino on November 11.
 He headlined the first Euro Catch Festival event on December 21 in Bremen, where he successfully defended his title against Ken Patera.
 Rambo continued his successful title reign by defeating Terry Funk to retain his title at the second Euro Catch Festival in Graz on July 11, 1992.
 He then made successful defenses against The Warlord on August 22 and October 18 respectively.
 Rambo lost the title to Road Warrior Hawk after a year-long reign at the Euro Catch Festival in December.